Crossing into the Land of 1001 Nights, your caravan arrives at the fabled Sultanate of Naqala.

 Put these Blue Meeples immediately back in the bag and immediately gain as many Gold Coins as follows:

-BONUS: You can discard as many Slave cards from your hand as you wish, to increment that multiplier factor by 1 for each Slave discarded.
+BONUS: You can discard as many Fakir cards from your x? hand as you wish, to increment that multiplier factor by 1 for each Fakir discarded.

 Red Assassins Tribe

 Put these Red Meeples immediately back in the bag.

 Kill ONE other Meeple: Remove it and immediately place it back in the bag.